What is a task? Which tasks are supported?

 Use sophisticated rules to select what to backup: when you create a Blob task, you specify rules that determine what content will be backed up.
 These rules can be just as sophisticated as advanced search rules (See “Search FAQs”).

 Backup important content within seconds: you can select important files and folders to get backed up within seconds of being created or modified.
 The FileMonitor background process constantly monitors changes to your computer’s drives and the ImapMonitor process constantly monitors your email accounts.
 Blob lets you create a task that runs “immediately after content is added or modified”, so backup will happen within seconds of when the content is created or updated.
 Since Blob supports sophisticated content selection rules, you can ensure that only important content is instantly backed up.
 Trying to backup your entire hard drive or email account instantly would otherwise not be feasible as it would put too much of a load on your system.

 - Backup different content at different schedules: you can set up multiple backup tasks that run at different schedules to copy content from the same source.
 Thus, you can copy more important files, emails etc. more frequently than less important ones.

 - Copy from anywhere to anywhere: Blob’s tasks are not restricted to hard drives, USB drives, CDs, DVDs or network drives.
 They let you specify remote cloud storage accounts and even emails accounts as the source or destination for a task.

-- Backup all content types, not just files: emails, social media posts, contacts and appointments are important too, so Blob lets you back them up as well.
+- Backup all content types, not just files: emails, text messages, contacts and appointments can be important too, so Blob lets you back them up as well.